 Here are a few projects I can talk about publicly.

 Founded in 1884, M&S (Marks and Spencer) is one of the most storied, well known and successful retail brands in the world.
-I'm currently in the midst of some top secret customer experience work in one of the most important, and certainly the largest multichannel retail programmes in the world.
+I worked for nearly a year outlining a multichannel experience strategy for one of the most challenging, and certainly the largest multichannel retail programs in the history of the world.
+With a full relaunch set for early 2014 across all digital touch points and key systems enabling store staff, the current M&S.com hints at what is to come: a customer experience driven by Everyday Inspiration.

 Read an article reporting on the news of SapientNitro being named lead partner helping move M&S off Amazon here: M&S Appoints SapientNitro Developer of New Multichannel Platform.

 Three years ago, John Deere looked across its global operations and realized their use of connected technologies was not was it needed to be.
 Leading a 17 week Global Internet Vision and Strategy, my team spanned the globe understanding customers in agriculture, construction, forestry, commercial and consumer lawn care.
 We assessed a complex web of over 400 John Deere applications and a slew of hardware delivering customer experiences.
-The strategy and concepts were signed off by the C-suite and put into practice where it is now in the midst of delivering on a multi-phase, multi-year roadmap.
+The strategy and concepts were signed off by the C-suite and put into practice where it is now in the midst of delivering on a multi-phase, multi-year roadmap to deliver information, transation and business solutions to customers all around the globe.

 The new JohnDeere.com is just one of the touchpoints being addressed, helping scale information about their company, products and services far further than their strong dealer network could ever realize.